parnic/node-screenlogic/README.md

 #### Events

+* `close` - Indicates that the connection to the remote login server has been closed.
+Event handler receives a bool indicating whether there was a transmission error.
+* `error` - Indicates that an unhandled error was caught (such as the connection timing out).
 * `gatewayFound` - Indicates that the search for the named unit has completed (may or may not be successful).
 Event handler receives a [`SLGetGatewayDataMessage`](#slgetgatewaydatamessage) argument.
-* `error` - Indicates that an unhandled error was caught (such as the connection timing out)

 ### UnitConnection